 Many employers will attempt to layoff pregnant employees during temporary layoffs, if possible.
 Some may believe they are doing these employees a favor.
 However, it is a violation of the law.

 An employee may volunteer to be included in a layoff.
 However, an employer may not target pregnant employees during a layoff.

 Does an Employer Have to Provide a Severance Package to Laid Off Employees?

-Many employees, as a sign of good faith, will pay severance pay.
-Typically, the terms of the payment will be outlined in the policy and procedures manual.
-Conditions may also be laid out through your union if you are represented by one.
+As a sign of good faith, many employers will offer a severance package to employees during a reduction in force.
+Typically, companies will outline the terms of the package in the policy and procedures manual.
+Your union may also lay out conditions if you are represented by one.